lamsorsen/docker-website-skeleton/README.md

 # docker-website-skeleton
 Forkable website created with Docker, Flask, React (create-react-app), and Nginx.
 # Creating a website from scratch
-In order to have create a website from scratch, you need to aquire a **host**, you need **to run your web application on that host**, and you need a **domain name** that directs to your host.
-Below lists all the steps to go about doing all of those things.
+In order to create a website from scratch you need to 1. aquire a **host**, 2. **run a web application on that host**, and 3. get a **domain name** that directs to your host.
+There are many different ways to stand up websites and most of them handle one or all of those three steps for you.
+Through the steps listed below I outline a way to do all those steps yourself as painlessly as possible.
+This way, you will have almost total control over your website.

-We'll use DigitalOcean for hosting, this project as a basis for the web app, and namecheap for the domain name.
-Our shopping list will cost ~$10, so have a credit card handy.
+We'll use DigitalOcean for hosting, this project (docker-website-skeleton) as a basis for the web app, and namecheap for the domain name.
+Hosting and Domain names aren't free so have a credit card handy.
+However, this doesn't need to be expensive.
+Our shopping list will cost ~$10 all told.

 ## Local Preparations
 These instructions are Windows-specific.
 If you're on Linux or Mac then you will do things slightly differently.
 1. Install [git bash](https://gitforwindows.org/).
 Make sure you can open a git bash window.